upmaru/tama-go/API_REFERENCE.md

     - `Parameters` (map[string]any): New model parameters (optional)

 **Returns:**
-- `*Model`: Updated model object with all fields including Parameters and server-managed CurrentState
+- `*Model`: Updated model object with all fields including Parameters and server-managed ProvisionState
 - `error`: Error if request fails

-**Note:** The `CurrentState` field cannot be updated via API calls - it is managed server-side.
+**Note:** The `ProvisionState` field cannot be updated via API calls - it is managed server-side.

 #### ReplaceModel(id string, req UpdateModelRequest) (*Model, error)